yagamy4680/OSXey/README.md

 * Update Screenshots
 * Look into logo allignment in code (match what is dispalyed)
 * Better way of choosing package manager (maybe as option rather then config?)
+* Kernal is not Darwin, it's XNU - Change This
+* Distro not the best name - Change This

 Thanks
 ------